batteringramattack/batteringram/readme.md

 ### Hardware requirements

 This artifact requires a custom DDR4 interposer to introduce dynamic memory aliases.
 The hardware schematic and PCB files for this interposer can be found in `./ddr4-interposer`.
-Below is the bill-of-materials.
+Below is the bill of materials.

 | **Component**     | **Cost**  | **Qty.** | **Part number**        |
 |-------------------|-------|:----:|---------------------|